narfindustries/http-garden/README.md

 This is because Nginx supports `\n` as a line ending in chunk lines, but Hyper and Gunicorn don't.
 Nginx is technically violating RFC 9112 here, but the impact is likely minimal.

+You may also have noticed that even though Gunicorn and Hyper didn't have exactly the same response, they showed as agreeing in the `grid` output earlier.
+This is because their responsees are essentially equivalent (a rejection of the message), and the Garden takes this into account.

 ## Directory Layout
 ### `images`
 The `images` directory contains a subdirectory for each HTTP server and transducer in the Garden.